liuyaanng/antovim/README.md

   - css, less
   - html, ejs

+Take a look at `[plugin/antovim.vim](https://github.com/jwarby/antovim/blob/master/plugin/antovim.vim)` for the lists.

 ### Extending lists

 To extend the global list, you can simply extend it.
 The example below shows how you would add swaps for 'yes', 'no'